sebanc/brunch/BUILDING.md

 - 16 GB free disk space available,
 - an internet connection.

-1. Download the "nautilus" ChromeOS recovery image from here (https://cros-updates-serving.appspot.com/).
+1. Download the "rammus" ChromeOS recovery image from here (https://cros-updates-serving.appspot.com/).

-Note: This should work with any ChromeOS image compatible with your CPU.
-Nevertheless, as far as I know, the nautilus recovery image has the largest kernel/rootfs partitions and therefore has the most compatible GPT partitions scheme regardless of the image you will use at install time.
+Note: This should work with any ChromeOS image compatible with your CPU nevertheless "rammus" currently is the most compatible image.

 2. Make sure you have 16GB of free space available for the build.

 3. Launch the build as root:
 ```
-sudo ./build.sh < path to the ChromeOS recovery image >
+sudo bash build.sh < path to the ChromeOS recovery image >
 ```
 4. Verify that everything worked well.
 You should have an "out" directory containing 2 tar.gz files:
 - brunch_< version >.tar.gz which contains the brunch package.